Marriage in Jamaica

 There are also many non-denominational marriage officers who provide witnesses as well.

-The following is what you need to know or provide:
+The following are 7 things you need to know or provide for your marriage in Jamaica

 The address for your application is: